SARCLISA 20 mg/mL concentrate for solution for infusion

 Management of neutropenia

 The use of colony-stimulating factors (e.g. G-CSF) should be considered to mitigate the risk of neutropenia.
-In the event of grade 4 neutropenia, SARCLISA administration should be delayed until neutrophil count improves to at least 1.0 x 109/L (see section 4.4).
+In the event of Grade 3 or Grade 4 neutropenia or febrile neutropenia and/or neutropenic infection, SARCLISA administration should be delayed or omitted until recovery (see section 4.4).

 Prevention of infection

-Antibacterial and antiviral prophylaxis (such as herpes zoster prophylaxis) can be considered during treatment (see section 4.4).
+Antibacterial and antiviral prophylaxis (such as herpes zoster prophylaxis) according to treatment guidelines should be considered during treatment (see section 4.4).

 Posology

-The recommended dose of SARCLISA is 10 mg/kg body weight administered as an intravenous infusion in combination with pomalidomide and dexamethasone (Isa-Pd) or in combination with carfilzomib and dexamethasone (Isa-Kd), according to the schedule in Table 1.
+The recommended dose of SARCLISA is 10 mg/kg body weight administered as an intravenous infusion in combination with pomalidomide and dexamethasone (Isa-Pd) or in combination with carfilzomib and dexamethasone (Isa-Kd), or in combination with bortezomib, lenalidomide, and dexamethasone (Isa-VRd).

 Table 1: SARCLISA dosing schedule in combination with pomalidomide and dexamethasone or in combination with carfilzomib and dexamethasone